Skip to main content

 Spreadsheets can work for organizations with very few AI systems and minimal regulatory exposure, but they quickly break down at scale.
 They lack automated risk scoring, version control, audit trails, disclosure generation, and multi-framework control mapping.
 Most organizations with more than five to ten AI systems — or subject to TRAIGA or EU AI Act requirements — find that purpose-built AI risk register software provides a far more defensible and efficient solution.

 A template is a starting point — it still requires manual data entry, manual risk assessment, manual control tracking, and manual report generation.
-TRAIGA's AI risk register is a live platform that automates risk scoring from your inputs, auto-generates control recommendations, links incidents to system records, and produces board reports and regulatory disclosures from the same data.
+Risk Meridian's AI risk register is a live platform that automates risk scoring from your inputs, auto-generates control recommendations, links incidents to system records, and produces board reports and regulatory disclosures from the same data.
 It scales to hundreds of AI systems without growing proportionally more labor-intensive.

-How does TRAIGA handle multi-framework control mapping?
+How does Risk Meridian handle multi-framework control mapping?

 Who should own the AI risk register in an organization?

 Ownership of the AI risk register typically sits with a Chief Compliance Officer, Chief Risk Officer, or Head of AI Governance, with individual AI system entries owned by the relevant AI system owner or business unit lead.
-TRAIGA supports role-based access so compliance managers, AI owners, legal counsel, and executives each have appropriately scoped access to the shared register.
+Risk Meridian supports role-based access so compliance managers, AI owners, legal counsel, and executives each have appropriately scoped access to the shared register.

 How often should an AI risk register be updated?

 Best practice — and what most AI regulations imply — is that the risk register should be reviewed annually at minimum for each AI system, with immediate updates triggered by: deployment of a new AI system, a material change to an existing system, a significant incident, a change in regulatory requirements, or a change in the affected population.
-TRAIGA's platform tracks review due dates and sends reminders automatically.
+Risk Meridian tracks review due dates and sends reminders automatically.

 Build your AI risk register today — before regulators ask for it

-Start with a free account.
 Inventory your first AI system in under 10 minutes.
 Generate a regulator-ready risk register entry — complete with automated risk score, controls checklist, and disclosure — before the end of your first session.

 Automated risk scoring — no manual rubrics

-TRAIGA disclosures generated in one click
+Disclosure templates generated in one click